saurabhburewar/ML_Mapping-RGB-face-video-data-to-core-body-temperature-at-runtime-RAKSHAK/README.md

 ### Dataset I

 The first data was collected by taking RGB images of the forehead regions of the participants and taking their core body temperature using an IR thermometer/thermal gun in a room with artificial lighting.
-The images correspond to the temperatures 96 °F, 97 °F, 98 °F, 99 °F, and 100 °F. The temperature was measured for varying times of the day after various activities which were also included.
+The images correspond to the temperatures 96°F, 97°F, 98°F, 99°F, and 100°F. The temperature was measured for varying times of the day after various activities which were also included.
 However, due to the COVID restrictions, the data collection was limited to a few participants causing the data to be skewed towards the normal body temperature of about 97 / 98 °F which caused problems in training the model with the data.

 ### EPFL Dataset